Formula to Calculate Net Asset Value (NAV)

 - That’s why these financial analysts mention that you should look for the quality of funds and not the NAV.
 Yes, NAV is important, but as an investor, you shouldn’t put too much faith in the higher or lower NAV because that doesn’t make any difference in how much return the portfolio under the fund would generate.

-- If you want to take the advantage of higher returns, select industries that have been growing much faster than the other industries.
-Let’s say if you choose to invest in IT industry instead of other industries, you will be able to generate much higher returns on your investments.
+- Suppose you want to take advantage of higher returns, select industries that have been growing much faster than the other industries.
+Let’s say if you choose to invest in the IT industry instead of other industries, you will be able to generate much higher returns on your investments.

 Net Asset Value Calculator